 Delivering great flavor to consumers around the world, Twinings has been a driving force in the increasing popularity of healthy teas.
 Tea bag design has been a key factor in this success, and in the spirit of innovation, Twinings is always looking for new ways to delight tea connoisseurs.

-With its new packaging concept, Twinings now delivers an improved consumer experience with better carton opening and closing and an innovative new single teabag format that will help drive differentiation among tea products.
+With its new new packaging concept, Twinings now delivers an improved consumer experience with better carton opening and closing and an innovative single teabag format that will help drive differentiation among tea products.
 Consumer research has confirmed that the new packaging design and teabag format have met their mark – with strong scores on both flavor and freshness.

 The right partner for innovation

-Years of collaboration had proven IMA’s dedication to quality and service, as well as its impressive ability to challenge the status quo of process engineering, overcome traditional constraints of established technologies and embrace the art of the possible.
-“Many suppliers are content simply bringing variations of decades-old technology to market,” says Ian Kavanagh, head of supply operations UK&I at Twinings, “which is why a partner like IMA is so incredibly important to our organization.
+"Many suppliers are content simply bringing variations of decades-old technology to market," says Ian Kavanagh, head of supply operations UK&I at Twinings, "which is why a partner like IMA is so incredibly important to our organization.
 They are curious, open to new possibilities and willing to invest the resources necessary to turn theory into applied benefits.
-Collaboration with research institutions and innovative suppliers enables them to unlock fresh-thinking solutions to design constraints.”
+Collaboration with research institutions and innovative suppliers enables them to unlock fresh-thinking solutions to design constraints."

 Excited about where emerging technologies like those implemented by IMA can take their operations, Twinings believes that cyber-physical systems will play a key role in achieving their full potential.
 These intelligent solutions will guide them in focusing resources where they can have the most impact and vastly improve their ability to translate data into valuable information.

 The right technology to meet the challenge